 The link between all of these could have been a little bit more visible; bread crumbs should have been a bit more obvious, as not to lose the reader along the way.

-In the end all threads were tied together, and I was left with a feeling of closure and satisfaction for where Jude’s character was left in her growth.
-(But still, again, make it a series)
+In the end all the plot threads were tied together, and I was left with a feeling of closure and satisfaction for where Jude’s character was left in her growth.

 Also, the title makes me think of this for some reason???